nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * _typically privately financed_
   * see: special economic zone

+* **co-design**
+  * an design approach where stakeholders and end users are partners in the design process

 * **community land trust**
   * TODO: ???

+* **curb-cut effect**
+  * systems designed to benefit vulnerable groups, such as the disabled, often end up benefiting all of society

 * **effective altruism**
   * using empirical analysis to direct resources towards efforts that do the most possible good
   * _anti-malaria efforts, deworming initiatives, and direct cash transfer programs are among the interventions most widely credited with providing the most cost-effective improvement in welfare for the global poor than any other intervention_